Code-Institute-Submissions/the-new-dukes/deployment.md

-# Deployment of proyect
+# Deployment of project

-## This proyect was deployed through the following steps
+## This project was deployed through the following steps

 - Creation of a server in Digital Ocean.
 - Configured Nginx to serve static pages on the domain www.thenewdukes.com.